ijo-amali/song-alarm-clock/README.md

 # song-alarm-clock
 Alarm clock that randomly selects user-chosen songs

+TODO:

+## Always running script:

+* ~~Receive POST requests on port 8080~~ Done!
+* (Verify it's from the website maybe??)
+* Store it in database

+## Script that runs every day at 6:30am:

+* Make the cronjob to have it run
+* Pick a random url from the database
+* Use youtube-dl to download the audio
+* Play it